CruGlobal/network/README.md

-# network
+# network-operations
-Scripts designed for the network operations
+Scripts designed for network operations

-# Script Name                   Purpose
+# Script's name and description

-meraki-reboot-all.py          Reboot all devices in a Meraki network
+**meraki-reboot-all.py**: Reboot all devices in a Meraki network